Culture

 Community

-We have a robust mentorship program to advance our individual career goals and increase engagement in the wider architectural community.
-Many members of our team participate in professional and academic mentoring programs—including AIA Torch program, Architectural League/City Tech, and GSAPP—outside our office to support young architects and students from underrepresented communities to secure their future in the industry.
+As a women-owned firm, MBB works to advance equity across the profession.
+Racial and gender diversity are integral to our recruitment efforts.
+We train young women, people of color, and LGBT+ designers for successful and meaningful careers by creating opportunities for networking and professional advancement.
+Many members of our team participate in professional and academic mentoring programs—including AIA Torch program, Architectural League/City Tech, and GSAPP—outside our office to support young architects and students from underrepresented communities to help secure their future in the industry.

 MBB team members at the 2018 AIA New York’s annual Day of Service for Edible Schoolyard New York City in Harlem